 Now the question is, is there a formula to do it?

-How do you write a from the ?
+How do you write a song from the heart?

 Some have called it muse or angel, or like the Spanish, Flamencos have called it “Duende.”
 The Spanish writer Federico Garcia Lorca would say about it: